rkmcdonnell/PiksiLand/README.md

 7. Installing the Latest Firmware
 --
 The final_piksi_land.py script controls the quadcopter by sending velocity commands over MAVProxy based on the NED vector it receives from the Piksi receivers.
 In order to send velocity commands to the quadcopter, you must be using the most recent version of the ArduPilot firmware, which is not a stable release.
-Normally, you could update the firware using APM Planner, which is available for both Mac OS X and Linux.
+Normally, you could update the firmware using APM Planner, which is available for both Mac OS X and Linux.
 In order to install custom firmware, however, you must install it using Mission Planner, which is only available on Windows.
 Therefore, in order to run our code, you will need access to a Windows computer.
 First, you should install Mission Planner, which is available on the ArduPilot website: http://ardupilot.com/downloads/?did=82.
 Next, download the latest firmware version from firmware.diydrones.com.
 We downloaded the latest version from http://firmware.diydrones.com/Copter/latest/PX4-quad/, but new versions are added periodically, so you might need to search around the site to find the right one.
 After you download the latest firmware, choose the "custom firmware" option in Mission Planner and select the file you just downloaded.
 Once you have uploaded the latest firmware to the quadcopter, you should be able to send velocity commands to it directly.

 8. Installing GPSD
 --